hallettj/hallettj.github.com/_posts/2009-07-02-how-to-install-haskell-platform-on-ubuntu-jaunty.markdown

 Please leave a comment if you discover that I have left out any dependencies.

+To perform the final installation step you will also need to have checkinstall
+installed:

+    sudo apt-get install checkinstall

 Unpack the source installer wherever you like:

     tar -xzf haskell-platform-2009.2.0.1.tar.gz